• Home

 My expertise in the Persian language and the potential to examine manuscripts helped me translate this cookbook.

 Moghul emperors had also become fairly Indianised, and this ebook incorporates recipes that carry mild to that fact.
-With time, certain Indian dishes and elements had been used to create one-of-a-kind flavors.
+With time, certain Indian dishes and elements have been used to create one-of-a-kind flavors.
 Recipes like bharta, poori, khichdi, besan roti, and a few sweetmeats highlight those factors.
-Betel leaves, mustard oil, mishri, Multani mitti, mahua, and Indian fruits, are a few examples of Indian elements used in their cooking.
+Betel leaves, mustard oil, mishri, Multani mitti, mahua, and Indian fruits are a few examples of Indian elements used in their cooking.

 Alice